 Once everyone had calmed down I had the honor of taking the team photos with their championship banner.
 The winners of this tournament would get to go to Williamsport, PA for a chance to play for the national championship.

 This was truly a great experience that allowed me to capture many amazing images of athletes in their element.
 With so many games, there were so many interesting and close plays to capture from so many different angles.
-So glad I could save these moments for the players and their families.
+I’m so glad I could save these moments for the players and their families.

-Looking forward to doing it all over in 2022.
+Looking forward to doing it all over in 2022!

 Want photos like this of your team?
 I got you covered.
 Send me a message Today.